stfc/PSyclone/examples/psyad/lfric/README.md

 The reason for having two directories containing the tangent-linear kernels is that some required manual modification before `psyad` is able to process them.
-These kernels are copied from the `adjoint` directory, manually modified and placed in the `adjoint_tweaked` directory.
+These kernels are copied from the `tangent_linear` directory, manually modified and placed in the `tangent_linear_tweaked` directory.

 The reason for having two directories containing the adjoint kernels is that some require manual modification after 'psyad' has processed